AutomationPanda/tau-intro-selenium-py/README.md

   # Given the DuckDuckGo home page is displayed
   search_page.load()

-  # When the user searches for "panda"
+  # When the user searches for the phrase
   search_page.search(phrase)

-  # Then the search result query is "panda"
+  # Then the search result query is the phrase
   assert phrase == result_page.search_input_value()

-  # And the search result links pertain to "panda"
+  # And the search result links pertain to the phrase
   for title in result_page.result_link_titles():
     assert phrase.lower() in title.lower()

-  # And the search result title contains "panda"
+  # And the search result title contains the phrase
   # (Putting this assertion last guarantees that the page title will be ready)
   assert phrase in result_page.title()
 ```